 Airbus is a leading aircraft manufacturer whose customer focus, commercial know-how, technological leadership and manufacturing efficiency have propelled it to the forefront of the aviation and air transport industries.

-The company regularly captures approximately half of all commercial airliner orders in the 100-seat and above categories, and its commercial order book backlog of more than 5,500 aircraft set an industry record through 2013.
-Customers from around the world have ordered more than 13,000 Airbus jetliners, while the company marked its milestone 8,000th delivery in August 2013.
+The company regularly captures approximately half of all commercial airliner orders in the 100-seat and above categories, and its commercial order book backlog of more than 6,300 aircraft set an industry record through 2014.
+Customers from around the world have ordered more than 15,000 Airbus jetliners.

 Aircraft for every requirement